goffersoft/automating-aws-with-python/README.md

   Awsbot cli - AWS Automation Tool CLI.

 Options:
-  --profile TEXT  profile name to use while creating a boto3 session --region TEXT   overide the region name in the aws profile --config TEXT   region config csv file to use
-  --help          Show this message and exit.
+  --profile TEXT    profile name to use while creating a boto3 session --region TEXT     overide the region name in the aws profile --s3-config TEXT  s3 region config csv file to use --help            Show this message and exit.

 Commands:
   acm  - AWS ACM Automation Commands.